What is the message? Perspectives on Visual Data Communication: Methodology

+Before the main methodological steps, we defined the article sample, established the visualization corpus, and prepared the visualizations extracted from Scientific American articles.

-We partnered with Scientific American to obtain 100 print and online articles containing data visualizations.
-The articles in this original set were published between 1918--2022 on topics related to climate change and COVID-19 or other pandemics (such as the flu or viruses more generally).
-In order to keep our in-depth qualitative analysis manageable, we created a sample of 58 articles from these 100 articles for analysis.
-Our primary interest in the study was to look at recent visualizations; however, we were also interested in observing changes in visual data communication over time.
-Our corpus of 58 articles therefore included all articles recently published between 2017--2022 (n=43) as well as 15 articles published between 1970--2016, which were randomly sampled in 5-year groups.
-Only 3 articles of the original 100 were published prior to 1970; these articles were excluded from the analysis \footnote{The three excluded articles were from disparate years; one was published in 1918 and one in 1959.
-One article did not have a visible date.}
+\paragraph{Sampling strategy} We partnered with Scientific American to obtain 100 print and online articles containing data visualizations.
+The articles were published between 1918 and 2022 and covered climate change and pandemics, including COVID-19, influenza, and other infectious diseases.
+To capture both current practices and longitudinal change, we prioritized recent articles while also sampling across earlier decades.
+We therefore included all articles published between 2017 and 2022 (n=43) and, in addition, randomly sampled articles from 1970 to 2016 (n=15), stratified into 5-year groups.
+Only three articles were published before 1970 and were excluded from the analysis.\footnote{The three excluded articles were from disparate years: one was published in 1918 and one in 1959; the third article was missing a visible date.} This resulted in a final corpus of 58 articles.

-59\% of articles in the sample were originally published in the print magazine.
-These articles included longer, in-depth feature pieces (n=27), with an average page length of 8, as well as brief `graphic articles' (n=8), consisting of a single graphic with short text blocks.
-The remaining 23 articles were online articles, which were shorter, news-oriented pieces.
+\paragraph{Corpus composition} Most articles covered climate change (n=49); nine pertained to pandemics, of which eight focused specifically on COVID-19.
+This subject distribution reflects the recency of the COVID-19 pandemic and the long-standing coverage of climate topics in Scientific American.
+In terms of format, 59\% of articles were originally published in print, including longer in-depth feature pieces (n=27) and one-page graphic-centered articles (n=8); the remaining 23 articles were shorter, online news-oriented pieces.
+A single article could contain multiple visualizations; for example, one COVID-19 article contained 22 individual charts, yielding a substantially larger total number of visualizations across the 58 articles.
+The supplementary material provides a full breakdown of the article corpus by subject, type, and publication year (S1) as well as an overview of all article references (S3).